Factbox: Oil majors' investments in countries involved in Qatar row

 Qatar's LNG production is divided between two companies, Qatargas and Rasgas.
 State oil company Qatar Petroleum (QP) owns a majority stake in both.

-RasGas is 70 percent-owned by QP and 30 percent-owned by ExxonMobil, while Qatargas is owned by a consortium including QP, ExxonMobil, Total, Mitsui, Marubeni, ConocoPhillips and Royal Dutch Shell.
+RasGas is 70 percent-owned by QP and 30 percent-owned by ExxonMobil, while Qatargas is owned by a consortium including QP, ExxonMobil, Total, Mitsui (8031.T), Marubeni (8002.T), ConocoPhillips (COP.N) and Royal Dutch Shell.

 ExxonMobil is also the only foreign participant in two domestic gas projects, Al-Khaleej Gas and Barzan Gas.